- Domestic Violence Resources

 Trained volunteer advocates who provide crisis intervention, active listening, advocacy, emotional support, information, options, and referral services to victims of domestic violence staff DVSN's Helpline.
 Advocates seek to foster empowerment and an ability to make informed choices, helping clients overcome isolation, and assisting with safety planning.
 Conversations with advocates are free and confidential.
 DVSN works in close collaboration with public safety departments throughout the area.

-The Massachusetts statewide 24-hour toll-free domestic violence hotline, operated by Casa Myrna.
-SafeLink hotline advocates are multilingual, and have access to a translation service that can provide translation in more than 130 languages.
+The Massachusetts statewide 24-hour toll-free domestic violence hotline is operated by Casa Myrna.
+SafeLink hotline advocates are multilingual and have access to a translation service that can provide translation in more than 130 languages.
 All calls to SafeLink are free, confidential, and anonymous.
 Each call is answered by a trained advocate who provides non-judgmental support, assistance with safety planning, and information on appropriate resources.
-SafeLink's state-of-the-art technology allows the advocate answering your call to keep you on the line while you are being connected to a shelter program in your area.
+SafeLink's state-of-the-art technology allows the advocate answering your call to keep you on the line while you are connected to a shelter program in your area.
 This allows callers who are in danger to get help with a single call, rather than having to make numerous calls to different shelter programs across the state.
-It is okay to call SafeLink if you just need to talk about your situation -- you do not need to be looking for a shelter space.
+It is okay to call SafeLink if you just need to talk about your situation - you do not need to be looking for shelter space.

 Eliot Center Support Group for Women

-Our goal is to feel less alone, to make sense of frightening and confusing experiences of verbal, emotional and/or physical abuse, and to develop strategies for self-care, safety, sanity and empowerment.
+Our goal is to feel less alone, to make sense of frightening and confusing experiences of verbal, emotional, and/or physical abuse, and to develop strategies for self-care, safety, sanity, and empowerment.
 This group, led by a licensed psychotherapist, will meet once a week for 10 weeks.
 Together we will share our stories in a confidential environment.
-Most insurance plans accepted including Mass Health and Tri-Care.
+Most insurance plans are accepted including Mass Health and Tri-Care.

 For more information call: 978-369-1113